triciiaaa/santa-app/README.md

 - **Node.js** is required.
 - **npm** or **yarn** must be installed.
-- Ensure all necessary dependencies are installed before running the application.
+- Ensure all necessary dependencies are installed.
+- Set the necessary data configurations in `config.ts`.

 ### Steps to Run